 Baked potatoes.
 French fries aren't the only way to eat your potatoes!
 If you're looking to get more potassium and lower your blood pressure, try baked potatoes (with skin on).
 One medium-sized baked potato has about 926 mg of potassium—that's 26 percent of your daily value!
 Adding baked potatoes to your diet won't take too much effort either.
 Many recipes recommend putting the potato(es) in the oven for up to an hour with little prep time required.
 When the timer dings, add these healthy toppings: arugula, broccoli, steamed or grilled vegetables, mushrooms, onions, Greek yogurt or reduced-fat cheese.

 Bananas.
 Bananas are often the first foods that come to mind when you think of a high-potassium diet.
 And for good reason: the average banana has approximately 12 percent of your daily potassium.
 They are also good on the go—tuck one in your purse for a snack at work or if you're out shopping.
-Or, try this oatmeal banana breakfast bread recipe from the American Heart Association to get a jump start on your day.
+Or, try this oatmeal banana breakfast bread recipe to get a jump start on your day.

 Measure Up/Pressure Down® is a three-year national campaign created by the American Medical Group Foundation to improve blood pressure control.
 Learn how to lower your risk and manage the disease—including healthy eating—with our Circulation Nation: Your Roadmap to Managing High Blood Pressure booklet.